California Vehicle Code 23152(f) makes it a crime to drive under the influence of drugs.

 If you drive under the influence of any drug, whether prescription or illegal, you subject yourself to prosecution for DUI.

-During the ensuing years, NHTSA and various other agencies and research groups examined the DRE program.
-Their studies demonstrated that a properly trained DRE could successfully identify drug impairment and accurately determine the category of drugs causing such impairment.
+Studies have demonstrated that a properly trained DRE can successfully identify drug impairment and accurately determine the category of drugs causing such impairment.